zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

    - <span style="font-weight:bold; white-space: nowrap;">Source filter</span> – On the drop-down menu, select either <span style="color:#666666; font-weight:bolder;">Allow from any source (0.0.0.0/0)</span>, or <span style="color:#666666; font-weight:bolder; white-space: nowrap;">IP range</span> if you want to restrict access to users on your private network.
 In the second case, fill in the <span style="font-weight:bold; white-space: nowrap;">Source IP ranges</span> field that opens.
 In the screenshot, we are allowing unrestricted access.
    - <span style="font-weight:bold; white-space: nowrap;">Allowed protocols and ports</span> – <span style="color:#666666; font-weight:bolder; white-space: nowrap;">tcp:80; tcp:8080; tcp:443</span>

-     **Note:** As mentioned in the introduction to this guide, opening these ports for your application instances is appropriate only in a test environment.
-We strongly recommend that before deploying the architecture in production you create a new firewall rule for your application instances that blocks all port access to the external IP address, or disable external IP addresses for the instances to make them accessible only on the internal GCE network.
+     **Note:** As noted in the introduction, allowing access from any public IP address is appropriate only in a test environment.
+Before deploying the architecture in production, create a firewall rule.
+Use this rule to block access to the external IP address for your application instances.
+Alternatively, you can disable external IP addresses for the instances.
+This limits access only to the internal GCE network.

    - <span style="font-weight:bold; white-space: nowrap;">Target tags</span> – <span style="color:#666666; font-weight:bolder; white-space: nowrap;">nginx-plus-http-fw-rule</span>